mathbit/mathnotes_book/_build/Vectors/section8_intersectionStraightLines.md

 3. skew
 4. intersecting with $S(6\vert 4\vert 7)$
 5. the intersection point is $S(2\vert 1 \vert 3)$
 6. The collision point is at $S(-400km\vert 200km\vert 8km)$.
-For a collision to happen, aircraft 1 needs to travel at speed of $223.6km/h$, aircraft 2 at a speed of $304.1km/h$.
+For a collision to happen, aircraft 1 needs to travel at a speed of $223.6km/h$, aircraft 2 at a speed of $304.1km/h$.